dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

 3. **ResourceDownloader**

    * Receives tasks with a `tag`, `attr` (either `src` or `href`), and `base_url`.
    * Normalizes the full URL.
-If it’s not HTTP/HTTPS or is external (different domain), it skips downloading.
+If it's not HTTP/HTTPS or is external (different domain), it skips downloading.
-   * Checks `resources` table to see if it’s already downloaded.
+   * Checks `resources` table to see if it's already downloaded.
 If yes, returns the existing local path.
    * Otherwise, downloads the resource with retries.
-If it’s a CSS file, it parses it via `cssutils` to find all embedded `url(...)` references, downloads those sub-resources, rewrites the CSS, and saves the result.
+If it's a CSS file, it parses it via `cssutils` to find all embedded `url(...)` references, downloads those sub-resources, rewrites the CSS, and saves the result.
 For other file types, it simply saves them as-is.
    * Updates the `resources` table with the local path.
    * Returns the new relative path so the calling code can rewrite the HTML tag.